TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 images/ultranet_hardware_1.jpg
 {{</gallery>}}

 The AES3 signals both go into a [SN74LVC1G04](https://www.ti.com/lit/ds/symlink/sn74lvc1g04.pdf) `Single Inverter Gate` and a [SN74LVC1G125](https://www.ti.com/lit/ds/symlink/sn74lvc1g125.pdf) `Single Bus Buffer Gate` which gives a 5V differential signal.
-It then goes into what I assume to be filters, a protection diode, and a common mode choke, before going into either, the connector directly or through magnetics 🧲 (we can only guess here, but I think it goes straight to the connector).
+It then goes into what I assume to be filters, a protection diode, and a common mode choke before going into either, the connector directly or through magnetics 🧲 (we can only guess here, but I think it goes straight to the connector).

 The input circuitry goes from the connector (again, maybe through magnetics, but I doubt it) through what I assume to be a common mode choke into what I guess is a pulse transformer and I didn't bother going further as I already had this working, and it worked for Dr. Nöding.

-After this evening, I was confident that the implementation that we'll see later was correct enought to work 😎!
+After this evening, I was confident that the implementation that we'll see later was correct enough to work 😎!

 #### Reverse-engineering the protocol

 So how would you send 16 channels of digital audio down a CAT5 cable?

-An important thing to remember is that while is its own unique thing, Ultranet is based on existing protocols and, from what I've seen, they try not to break ⛓ them too much.
+An important thing to remember is that while is its own unique thing, Ultranet is based on existing protocols and from what I've seen, they try not to break ⛓ them too much.

 From different photos of main boards of products that implement Ultranet, we can see a recurring pattern, there always seem to be two of the same ICs, the [AK4114](https://media.digikey.com/pdf/Data%20Sheets/AKM%20Semiconductor%20Inc.%20PDFs/AK4114.pdf).
 This IC is a `High Feature 192kHz 24bit Digital Audio Interface Transceiver` 🔊